tech3br/tech3br/README.md

 I am 25 years old.
 I am ** `Developer` ** with experience in front-end but with knowledge in backend, design, UI / UX and database.
 I do apps and websites to make life easier in the world. 😉

-Working at [Centro de Inovação para a Educação Brasileira](https://www.cieb.net.br) as a Software Developer. 💼
+Working at [Compasso UOL](https://compassouol.com) as a Frontend Software Developer. 💼

 I am very interested in 🤝 collaborating with other people and enabling others to create digital solutions that solve real-world problems 🌍.